pandas-dev/pandas/doc/source/overview.rst

 Wes McKinney is the Benevolent Dictator for Life (BDFL).

-Current Core Team
+Development Team
 -----------------

-* Tom Augspurger
-* Chris Bartak
-* Phillip Cloud
-* Andy Hayden
-* Stephan Hoyer
-* Wes McKinney
-* Jeff Reback
-* Chang She
-* Masaaki Horikoshi
-* Joris Van den Bossche

-More details and the past Core Team members can be found on the `people’s page <https://github.com/pandas-dev/pandas-governance/blob/master/people.md>`__ of the governance repo.
+The list of the  Core Team members and more detailed information can be found on the `people’s page <https://github.com/pandas-dev/pandas-governance/blob/master/people.md>`__ of the governance repo.

 Institutional Partners